 Over a decade ago Dr. Beth Dupree saved my mother’s life with a bilateral skin-sparing mastectomy after a diagnosis of multifocal ductal carcinoma in situ (DCIS) in her left breast.
 Her guidance during that pivotal period has truly shaped who my mother has become in the years since.

 Not surprisingly, my mother has largely shaped who I have become in the years since as well.
 Her breast cancer journey is what led me to research how Yoga Tune Up® and Roll Model® Method practices and techniques can be utilized to best serve women after a breast cancer diagnosis, which has led me to write this series of articles for the Tune Up Fitness Blog.

-This first one will summarize key takeaways from my consultations with breast surgeons and medical professionals about the processes of breast cancer treatment.
-The second will discuss my approach as a Yoga Tune Up® teacher and Roll Model Method® practitioner in working with clients who have received a diagnosis of breast cancer.
-The third will offer specific YTU corrective exercises and RMM Therapy Ball practices to support some common challenges during breast cancer treatment.
+In the following article I will summarize key takeaways from my consultations with breast surgeons and medical professionals about the processes of breast cancer treatment.
+Next week I will discuss my approach as a Yoga Tune Up® teacher and Roll Model Method® practitioner in working with clients who have received a diagnosis of breast cancer.
+Future posts will offer specific YTU corrective exercises and RMM Therapy Ball practices to support some common challenges during breast cancer treatment.